Phone: (202) 296-5505 Email: info@winvale.com

 Small Business Set-Aside Spending Through the GSA Schedules Program

-Government Business Development | 4 Min Read
+Government Business Development | 6 Min Read

 The federal government establishes formal goals to ensure small businesses get their fair share of work.
-When solicitations from the federal government are between $10,000 and $250,000 there is an automatic set-aside for small businesses.
+When solicitations from the federal government are between $10,000 and $250,000, there is an automatic set-aside for small businesses.
 The federal government mandates these set-asides to achieve small business goals and give small businesses a fair chance to win government contracts.
 Set-asides are exclusively reserved for small businesses, which limits competition and increases the odds as defined in the Federal Acquisition Regulation (FAR).
 This article will discuss government contracting spending and how much of it flows through small business contractors.

 Small Businesses Set Asides and their Spending Trends

-The federal government has established several types of small business designations so that set-aside programs more efficiently reach the desired business types.
+The federal government has established several types of small business designations so set-aside programs more efficiently reach the desired business types.
 These business designations are associated with set-aside programs that help small businesses win at least 23% of all federal contracting dollars each year.
 To help provide a level playing field for small businesses, the government limits competition for certain contracts to small businesses.
 As mentioned above, those contracts are called small business set-asides, and they help small businesses compete for and win federal contracts.

 The amount of money that is flowing from the federal government is monumental and increasing every year.
-So far in 2022, their small business has received almost 38% of all contract spending.
+So far in 2024, their small business has received almost 34% of all contract spending.
 That percentage translates to 3,390,044,883 in sales since January 1.

 Small Disadvantaged Businesses are firms that are 51% or more owned and controlled by a socially and economically disadvantaged person and meet the SBA’s size standards.
 Additionally, the 8(a) Business Development Program further serves disadvantaged entities.
 The purpose of the 8(a) Business Development Program is to assist eligible small, disadvantaged business concerns owned and controlled by socially and economically disadvantaged individuals to compete with larger companies.
-Through the 8(a) Program, businesses receive training and technical assistance which helps them strengthen their ability to compete effectively in the economy.
-Small Disadvantaged businesses received over a billion dollars of set-asides making 11% of all contract sales.
-The 8(a) Program added $670 million dollars to the small business set-aside program.

 HubZone Small Businesses